 The business district was leveled by a fire.
 It started in a bakery near the center of town and rapidly spread to the buildings on State Street.
 From there the fire sped up Harwood Avenue toward Root Common.
 By nightfall the entire business district was in ruins.
 This event led to the creation of the first paid, part-time fire department.

 ), the Village became a city of the fourth class and Emerson Hoyt, its first banker, was elected as the first mayor.

 A fire house and City Hall are built on Underwood Avenue.

 Wauwatosa became the second city in the state to adopt a zoning ordinance that established a designated use for each lot plotted, and designated residential districts.
 Stores and manufacturing operations were limited to certain streets.

 Wauwatosa became a city of third class, with a population of more than 10,000.

 The last significant annexation occurred on November 25 when the Common Council passed a charter ordinance annexing an area 8 ½ square miles from the Town of Wauwatosa, creating a municipality of 13 square miles.

-Wauwatosa became a city of the second class after the 1970 census, when it was shown to have more than 58,000 residents.
+Wauwatosa became a city of the second class after the 1970 census.

 2010 and Beyond: